Francesco da Ponte

-Francesco da Ponte the Elder, or Francesco Bassano the Elder (c.
-1475-1539) was an Italian painter of the Renaissance Venetian School.
+Francesco da Ponte the Elder (Francesco da Ponte il Vecchio; c.
+1475 - 1539), or Francesco Bassano the Elder (Francesco Bassano il Vecchio), was an Italian Renaissance painter of the Venetian School.

-He was born at Vicenza.
-After training in Venice he established himself at Bassano.
+Born in Vicenza, after training in Venice he established himself at Bassano.
 If not an actual pupil of Giovanni Bellini, he was a follower of his style.
 He painted a St. Bartholomew for the cathedral of Bassano, an altarpiece for the church of San Giovanni, and a Descent of the Holy Ghost for the village church of Oliero.

-Francesco died in Bassano.
-His son, Jacopo da Ponte gained prominence as a painter in Venice and the Veneto.
+Francesco died in Bassano in 1539.
+His son Jacopo da Ponte gained prominence as a painter in Venice and its Republic.
 One of Jacopo's sons was the painter Francesco da Ponte the Younger.

-He died at Bassano del Grappa in 1539.